Let’s Connect:

 Instagram

-PJ Gubatina Policarpio is a Filipinx cultural leader and creative collaborator —a curator, educator programmer and community organizer — with over 10 years of experience in curatorial practice, museum education, public programming and art administration.
-He has led innovative, rigorous, and social justice-centered initiatives alongside artists, creatives, scholars, and communities of all kinds.
+PJ Gubatina Policarpio is a cultural leader and creative collaborator — curator, educator, programmer and community organizer — with over 10 years of experience in curatorial practice, museum education, public programming and art administration.
+He has led innovative, rigorous, and socially engaged initiatives alongside artists, writers, scholars, and communities of all kinds.
 PJ has worked at the Queens Museum, The Museum of Modern Art, and the Brooklyn Museum, where he was a Fellow in Museum Education.
-As the inaugural manager of youth development at the Fine Arts Museums of San Francisco, PJ led and developed a portfolio of transformative mission-driven programs and partnerships that engaged diverse audiences.
+As the inaugural manager of youth development at the Fine Arts Museums of San Francisco, PJ developed and led a portfolio of transformative mission-driven programming and partnerships.
+He is currently Curator at Root Division, a non-profit visual arts space in downtown San Francisco.

 Born in the Philippines, PJ immigrated to the United States in his early teens.
 He lives and works between San Francisco and New York City, the Ramaytush Ohlone and Lenape homelands.